Building a Crowdfunding Smart Contract

 status

-method, which will return information about the campaign, such as whether the campaign is ongoing or it has ended, and how much EGLD has been donated so far.
-You will probably call this method often, out of impatience.
+: Provides information about the campaign, such as whether it is still active or completed and how much EGLD has been raised so far.
+You will likely use this frequently to monitor progress.

-method, to get you acquainted with the development process and tools.
-You will implement init
+method to familiarize you with the development process and tools.
+You will not only implement the init method but also tests to ensure it works as expected.

 Automated testing is exceptionally important for the development of smart contracts, due to the sensitive nature of the information they must handle.